dekuNukem/duckyPad-Pro/doc/linux_macos_notes.md

 You can run the code from source under Linux.

-* Download the latest Linux release below
+* Download the latest source:
   * [Configurator](https://github.com/duckyPad/duckyPad-Configurator/releases/latest)
   * [Profile Autoswitcher](https://github.com/duckyPad/duckyPad-Profile-Autoswitcher/releases/latest)
 * Unzip & open a terminal at the directory